15 FESTIVE July 4th Crafts & Activities (2026)

 There are so many fun arts and crafts that you can do with your kids to celebrate July fourth!

 I hope you found some crafts and activities that will fill your July fourth with great memories and fun!
-Which activity was your favorite on the list?
-Comment below to let me know; I’d love to hear from you!

 Happy Fourth of July!